 You will be surprised how many restaurants and cafes there are in Valkenburg.
 And the choice of cuisines is also astonishing.
 You can try Mexican food, Italian pasta, Spanish tapas, Greek food, and why not some typical dishes from Limburg like zuurvlees (a type of stew) and Limburgse vlaai (a type of pie).
 When in Limburg, you can’t skip the beers.
 The famous local beers include ALFA (brewed in Schimmert – 12 km from Valkneburg), Brand (brewed in Wijlre – 7,5 km), and Gulpener – (brewed in Gulpen – 9,5 km).

-15. Have some fun at the themed parks
+15. Have fun at the Fairy-tale Forest

 16. Go on castle hunting

 An easy walk from Valkenburg is to the Schaloen Castle with the Castle Garden of Oud-Valkenburg (Kasteeltuinen).
 The trail is a bit less than 2,5 km and you’ll be passing along Castle Oost (Kasteel Oost), the Geul River and the Geulpark.
 The Castle Garden of Oud-Valkenburg is super lovely and there’s an old water mill there.
 A few hundred meters further is another castle – the Genhoes Castle.
 Although you can’t visit any of the castles, it’s a lovely walk to experience South Limburg at its best.
 At the Schaloen Castle you can have some refreshments at the local cafe (Schaloen Brasserie), enjoying a lovely view to the castle itself.